Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Discussion

-Fourth, the Kalman filtering approach performed best out of all the methods.
+Fourth, the Kalman filtering approach performed best out of all the methods except for MNAR and ATMAR missingness with a low autoregressive effect.
 Recall that the Kalman filter estimates the expected values of states using both previous values of states and observed measurements.
 As such, the Kalman filter (and, also, other filtering methods) explicitly works on the level of unobserved states, while the other imputation methods are all attempting to impute the missing observed variables.
 This explains the improved performance of the Kalman filter for strong autoregressive and cross-lagged relations.
 When the states are strongly linked in time, that means your prediction of the states at a timepoint with missing data will be better (because you know that the states are very similar to previous timepoints).
-An important limitation here is that we knew the true data generating process was a state-space model, which has implications for how the observed data is related to the unobserved states.
+However, generally MNAR and ATMAR missingness are more challenging conditions for parameter recovery.
+This paired with a low autoregressive effect results in more bias than other conditions due to the Kalman filter relying on having a reasonably strong autoregressive effect, as that means it can carry forward information to fill in the missingness.
+Thus, in this condition, not only is there have a weak temporal dependency, but there is also high missingness which makes it even more difficult to obtain good estimates.
+Additionally, an important limitation here is that we knew the true data generating process was a state-space model, which has implications for how the observed data is related to the unobserved states.
 Given that, it makes sense that the Kalman filter is performing well in this setting, but, for other time series models and in empirical settings, the performance of the Kalman filter will likely be worse than what is observed here.

 Fifth, it was a surprise that MICE-def could not recover the autoregressive and cross-lagged parameters, but performed well with the measurement error parameter.
 Multiple imputation is generally the recommended method for handling missing data \citep{rubin_multiple_1996}, so it is unexpected that it performed poorly.
 Furthermore, we used the default settings in the functions as we expect most users to do the same.
 Because of the general performance of multiple imputation with the default settings, we do not recommend using these packages for imputation with the default settings.
 Even so, recall what MICE-def does: it is a cross-sectional method which builds the imputation model without considering temporal relations.
 Hence, it makes sense that it can recover the measurement error (as this is purely cross-sectional), but struggles with recovering the dynamics.
 In an attempt to resolve this issue, the MICE-t condition did take into account the temporal relations in the data with a lag-1 matrix serving as the predictor in the imputation model.
 Even with this alteration, MICE-t struggled in ways similarly to MICE-def.
 We hypothesize that, though MICE-t does take into account the time dependence, it still performs less well than the Kalman filter because it cannot take into account information from the latent states.